SaifullahIlyas/EasyPaymentKit/README.md

   if your project dont hold pod file then create pod file by pod init You can also intregrate manually by adding Source file to your Project

  ### Sample Use
+ #### Accept Card
- Add following code in your view controller to show Credit or Debit card View
+ Add following piece of code in your view controller to show Credit or Debit card View

         let viewController = SFCardVC.init()
         viewController.theme.SFControllerPresentation = .full